Buying A Used Car In Spain

 Dealers offer KM 0 and ex-rental cars as well as vehicles previously owner by private users.
 Make sure you know what type the vehicle is:

 - KM 0: All car showrooms in Spain register a few vehicles which they then sell after a couple of months as “KM 0”.
 Prices are advertised as a lot lower than brand new, but you should check just in case.
-Contrary to what their name suggests, KM 0 cars have actually been used, for example for test drives, but they tend to have a lower number of km on the clock than ex-rental cars.
-On the plus-side these cars will still (normally) be covered by the manufacturer’s warranty.
+Contrary to what their name suggests, KM 0 cars have actually been used, for example for test drives.
+On the plus-side these cars will often still be covered by the manufacturer’s warranty.

 Used cars offered by dealers must included, as a minimum, the following details: